Shasank-pandey/Frontend-Interview/<Product Company> quick prep questions.md

  -  write function to memoize param and decide need to execute function or cached?
  -  Object.freeze and  Object.seal

+## Advanced Web developement
+ - Service worker and web worker
+ - Different type of rendering and their mechanism
+ - Different type of caching mechanism
+ - CORS mechanism
+ - Critical rendering path
+ - Re-flow and Re-pain
+ - BFF and its important
+ - real time data syncing (Long Polling and sockets)

 ## React App - Machine Coding
  - Todo Component with CRUD features
  - Star Rating Component